-Detailed notes from seven lectures of a graduate-level course are downloadable separately or as a single file.
-The topics from this Spring 2003 course include Solow and Neoclassical growth model, the Overlapping Generations model and endogenous growth.
+Detailed notes from eight lectures of an undergraduate course are downloadable separately as PDFs.
+The topics from this Spring 2013 course include Solow and the Neoclassical growth model, endogenous growth, and financial crises.
 All materials are available as PDF files, with links to the course website that provides accompanying materials.

 Online Text and Notes in Intermediate Macroeconomics